LightSys/kardia-text-indexing/README.md

 We did not put much effort into the following intended features of this tool.

-1. *Tokenizing*.
-While we made a basic tokenizer, it is still very rough.
-We used NLTK, but did not do too much to make sure that the output tokens were really good.
-2. *Heuristics to avoid indexing stopwords*.
-Words like 'the', 'an', and 'a' are so common that they really should not be indexed because it would not be very helpful.
-We did not use any techniques to avoid such words.
-3. *Tuning Tesseract OCR*.
-The library works for some images, but for some clear images it does not work.
-We didn't figure out a good way to pull text from images.
-We did however, figure out how to pull images from pdfs, so the only issue is with the OCR.
+1. *Tuning Tesseract OCR*.
+OCR requires very specific enviornments for preforming its operations, usually through image pre-processing.
+Some pre-processing is in place but it could be expanded.
-4. *Relevance of words*.
-The words in the database have a relevance field, but we just inserted 1.0 as the value.
-This relevance value should be investigated.
+2. *Relevance of words*.
+The words in the database have a relevance field.
+Stop words have a relevance of 0.2 and other words are set to 1.0.
-5. *Relationships between words*.
-We have not yet inserted any relationships between words, nor have we considered how to determine the relevance of a relationship.
-6. *Thorough unit testing*.
-Sorry guys, you get to have fun with this.
-We did do a tiny bit, but a lot of the parts of this system are difficult to write unit tests for (although it still would be good to have them).
+   Further development is reccomended.
+3. *Relationships between words*.
+The basic structure for relationship finding is in place, but integration with relevance is reccomended, especially when duplicate relationships are found.
+4. *Thorough unit testing*.
+Some unit testing is in place, but could be more thorough.
+5. *More importers*.
+A good number of file types are supported, but more cannot hurt.
+6. *Image PDF Support*.
+Image-based PDFs are currently read by the OCR, but typically do not        generate good results, if any results.

 ## Project infrastructure